 Authors of contributed papers are encouraged to submit their manuscript electronically.
 More details will follow.
 The deadlines for electronic submissions are

-Authors who are unable to submit electronically should contact the program chair, Christian Scheideler, at firstname.lastname@example.org to receive instructions.
+Authors who are unable to submit electronically should contact the program chair, Michael Bender, to receive instructions.
 Do not send electronic submissions to this email address.Paper Submission Format:

 The cover page should include

-Submissions of regular presentations should include the cover page followed by an introduction understandable to a nonspecialist including motivation and previous work, and a technical exposition directed to a specialist.
-It should not exceed 10 printed pages on letter-size paper in 11-point font or larger (excluding the cover page and the references).
-More details (such as figures and proofs) may be supplied in a clearly marked appendix to be read at the discretion of the program committee.
+Submissions of regular presentations including ones for the special track should include the cover page followed by an introduction understandable to a nonspecialist including motivation and previous work, and a technical exposition directed to a specialist.
+It should not exceed 10 printed pages on letter-size paper in 11-point font or larger (excluding the cover page, the figures and the references).
+More details may be supplied in a clearly marked appendix to be read at the discretion of the program committee.

 A submission for the SPAA brief announcements should be no longer than 3 pages (excluding the cover page) on letter-size paper using at least 11-point font.